brson/the-end-of-unsafety/script.md

 internet, with over 100 million users, was in trouble.

 Web browsers are massive pieces of software, exposed directly to the internet, and constantly under attack.
-In the preceding decade there had been a competition between browser vendors to provide ever-stronger protection against these attacks: things like process sandboxing, layout frame poisoning, font and shader sanitizers, and even migrating code from C++ to JavaScript to avoid the memory unsafety.

 ## BLOC